sambarnes/noir-by-example/content/examples/tuples.md

     // by default, individual elements cannot be mutated
     // pair.0 = 5;

-    // with mut, individual elemets can be mutated let mut mutable = ((0, 0), 1, 2, 3);
+    // with mut, individual elements can be mutated let mut mutable = ((0, 0), 1, 2, 3);
     mutable.0 = pair;
     mutable.2 = 7;